Stochastic electrodynamics and the interpretation of quantum theory: Coupled oscillators in SED

-In the equation of motion $\left( \ref{ode2}\right) $ I have assumed that the field components, $E_{1}\left( t\right) $ and $E_{2}\left( t\right) ,$ acting upon the two particles are uncorrelated.
-That is a good approximation if the particles are at a distance which is large in comparison with wavelenghts, say $\lambda \simeq c/\omega _{0}$, corresponding to the typical frequencies involved.
-However if the distance is of that order or smaller, the field components will be correlated, which would cause a much stronger correlation between the particle\'{}s motions.
-In quantum-mechanical language this behaviour would correspond to the particles being ``in the same quantum state'', which is the typical feature of the Bose-Einstein condensation.
-It is not worth to pursue this idea further because I do not understand, within the picture offered by SED, the difference between bosons and fermions, which is essential for the phenomenon.
+In the equation of motion$\left( \ref{ode2}\right) $ I have assumed that the ZPF components, $E_{1}\left( t\right) $ and $E_{2}\left( t\right) $, acting upon the two particles are uncorrelated.
+This is a good approximation if the particles are at a distance which is large in comparison with wave lenght, $ \lambda \simeq c/\omega _{0}$, corresponding to the typical frequencies involved.
+However if the distance is of that order or smaller, the ZPF components will be correlated, which would cause a much stronger correlation between the particle$\acute{}$s motions.
+We might speculate that correlations induced by the ZPF are related to quantum statistics, that is behaviour of particles as either bosons or fermions.
+But this possibility will not be further discussed in this book.